Refer to our community forum for help with a build.

 Don’t hesitate to contact us should you have any queries.

 We accept full returns or swap-outs of full kits within 30 days from receiving the item.
-This either due to a change in mind and wanting to swap for a different kit, or due to damage to the kit.
+This either due to a change of mind and/or wanting to swap for a different kit, or due to damage to the kit.

 We are also happy to swap out returns for credit on Blackbeard's Den.
 This credit will not expire and can be used at any time.